-Chinese company gives leftover hotpot oil second life as jet fuel
+Chinese Company Gives Leftover Hotpot Oil Second Life As Jet Fuel

 With around 150,000 tonnes of used hotpot oil thrown out by restaurants in the city each year, local business Sichuan Jinshang Environmental Protection has found a niche processing the greasy waste and exporting it to be turned into aviation fuel.

-Ye said his company was now producing up to 150,000 tonnes of industrial-grade oil annually from a combination of hotpot restaurants and other eateries across Chengdu, including KFC outlets.
+Ye said his company, which launched in 2017, was now producing up to 150,000 tonnes of industrial-grade oil annually from a combination of hotpot restaurants and other eateries across Chengdu, including KFC outlets.

 On a typical night, collectors hired by Jinshang visit hundreds of these restaurants around the southwestern metropolis.